hangngdata/unicorn_investors_network_analysis/README.md

 ![alt-text](visuals/line_trend_country_count.png)

 Zooming in geographically, we see that the US saw a 6× jump in 2021 alone.
-Meanwhil, China started building its herd earlier, with a boom starting in 2015.
+Meanwhile, China started building its herd earlier, with a boom starting in 2015.
 Countries like France and South Korea saw more stop-and-go growth with years of zero new unicorns.

 ### Which industries dominate?

 Early unicorns clustered in Consumer & Retail and Financial Services.
 But in 2018, Enterprise Tech broke through.

-Industrials lag behind in unicorn count but punch above their weight in total valuation, outpacing even Financial Services.
+Industrials lag behind in unicorn count but punch above their weight in total valuation, outperforming Financial Services and Consumer & Retail.

 ![alt-text](visuals/line_trend_industry_count.png)